trunk-io/docs/check/configuration/supported/brakeman.md

 ## Auto Enabling

-Brakeman will be auto-enabled if any of the following filetypes are present: *ruby*
+Brakeman will be auto-enabled if any *Ruby* files are present.

 ## Settings

 Brakeman supports the following config files:
 * `brakeman.ignore`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.